qq2100803/CryptoMamba/README.md

 ### Predict Next Day Price
 <p align="justify" >
-We also have a script to predict the next day price and trade suggestions by providing the prices of its previous days.
-You have to create a `csv` file similar to [this](data/one_day_trade.csv) and use this command:
+We also have a script to predict the next day's price and trade suggestions by providing the prices of its previous days.
+You have to create a <code>csv</code> file similar to [this](data/one_day_trade.csv) and use this command:
 </p>

 ```